Residential Business Transport Municipalities Partners About

 When cooled to -160°C, natural gas changes from a gas to a liquid.
 In liquid form, it takes up 600 times less space than in its gaseous state.
 In the same space, it is therefore possible to store 600 times more energy with LNG than with natural gas in a gaseous state—a definite advantage in terms of transportation and storage.

-Liquefied natural gas comes from Énergir's liquefaction, storage and regasification (LSR) plant in Montreal East, in operation for 45 years.
-With three loading docks, the plant can produce more than 10 billion cubic feet of LNG per year and store up to 2 Bcf in its two cryogenic tanks, after the natural gas liquefaction.
-The loading docks fill tanker trucks, which supply refueling stations or service customers directly.
-LNG can then be distributed to customers within a radius of over 1,5000 km from the LSR plant.
+Énergir produces liquefied natural gas at its liquefaction, storage and regasification (LSR) plant in Montreal East.
+With three loading bays, the facility can produce over 10 billion cubic feet (BCF) of natural gas per year and store up to 2 BCF in cryogenic tanks where the LNG is kept after liquefaction.
+The loading bays supply LNG to tanker trucks that either deliver it to refuelling stations or directly to customers within a 1,500-kilometre radius of the LSR plant.

-The energy needs of a number of sectors can now be met with LNG: heavy transportation, maritime transport and industrial and mining facilities located in remote areas not served by the gas network.
+LNG is an energy source that meets the needs of several sectors, including marine transportation and industrial and mining operations located in remote areas not served by the gas network.

 The only fuel that meets environmental standards